TheMarex/ba-thesis/text/3_pattern.md

 \label{img:simple-zmp-control}
 \end{figure*}

-As you can see the reference ZMP is perfectly tracked.
+As can be seen, the reference ZMP is perfectly tracked.
 However, the CoM does not behave as expected.
 To achieve the required ZMP position the CoM will be *accelerated indefinitely* in the opposite direction.
-Clearly this is not desired and will lead to falling on a real robot.
+Clearly this is not desired and will lead to falling of a real robot.
 A more sophisticated performance index is needed.
 To eventually reach a stable state at which the CoM comes to rest, the performance index should include a state feedback.
 Also note the large jerk that is applied to the system when the reference ZMP position changes rapidly.
 In a real mechanical system large jerks will lead to oscillations, which will disturb the system.